18 Software Developer Success Stories

 Hello, my name is Rohit Gadia; co-founder of OneHash Inc. As of today, we offer two products namely OneHash CRM and OneChat that cater to small businesses looking to benefit from a combination of FOSS+ SaaS at an affordable cost that is generally available to the larger enterprises.

 OneHash offers its services to businesses in e-commerce, education, agriculture, non-profits, and hospitality and is most prevalent in healthcare and manufacturing.

-Cody Benedetto and Ryan Serkes (from Milford, CT, USA) started Modern Launch 10 months ago.
+Cody Benedetto and Ryan Serkes (from Milford, CT, USA) started Modern Launch about 1 year ago.